Contents former No. 1 Ash Barty excludes tennis comeback - ExBulletin

 Contents former No. 1 Ash Barty excludes tennis comeback

-Former number 1 in the world Ashleigh Barty has emphatically ruled out ever making a comeback in tennis, or switching to another sport.
+MELBOURNE, Australia Former number 1 in the world Ash Barty has emphatically ruled out ever making a comeback in tennis or switching to another sport.

 The 26-year-old launched her autobiography on the Melbourne Park scene of her Australian Open win in January, just two months before her shocking retirement announcement.

-No, I’m done, Barty told the Australian Associated Press on Monday.
+No, I’m done, Barty told Australian Associated Press.
 You can never say never, but no. No no no. I’m ready.

 The three-time Grand Slam singles winner, who spent 121 weeks at the top, had played professional cricket with the Brisbane Heat during a break from tennis.